Accueil » Tips » 6 differences between marine and bovine collagen

 Marine and bovine collagen: a slight difference in molecular composition

-In general, it is said that both marine and bovine collagens contain type I and III collagen.
-The first is mostly found in the skin, while the second is the preferred collagen for muscles and blood vessels.
+In general, it’s said that the marine and bovine collagens both contain type I and III collagen.
+The first is mainly found in the skin, while the second is the preferred collagen of muscles and blood vessels.

-Their composition is therefore similar, although marine collagen contains a higher proportion of type I collagen.
+Their composition is therefore similar, even though marine collagen contains a higher proportion of type I collagen.

-In molecular terms, there are some differences in amino acids from one collagen to another.
+In molecular terms, there are certain amino acid differences from one collagen to another.

-According to my research, bovine collagen is richer in hydroxyproline, although the exact composition of collagen varies depending on its location in the body.
+According to my research, bovine collagen appears to be richer in hydroxyproline, although the exact composition of collagen varies depending on its location in the body.

 3. Bioavailability

-Apart from beliefs and allergies, if there is one criterion to remember: it is bioavailability.
+Aside from beliefs and allergies, if there is one criterion to keep in mind, it’s bioavailability

-It is the body’s ability to absorb and effectively use ingested collagen.
-In other words, it’s about the amount of collagen that is actually available to the body after digestion.
+It’s the body’s ability to absorb and effectively use ingested collagen.
+In other words, it is the amount of collagen that is actually available to the body after digestion.

-It varies depending on the molecular composition, molecular weight (size) of the product, and the mode of administration.
+It varies depending on the molecular composition, the molecular weight (the size) of the product, and the mode of administration.

-The majority of scientific studies show a greater bioavailability of marine collagen.
+The majority of studies show greater bioavailability of marine collagen.

 4. Taste

-Marine and bovine collagen are normally odorless and tasteless
+Marine and bovine collagen are normally free of odor and taste

 Marine and bovine collagens do not taste like fish or beef steak.
-But one shouldn’t underestimate the psychological factor: one may perceive a taste difference.
+But the psychological factor should not be underestimated: one can perceive a difference in taste.

-Whether in capsule or powder form, the dietary supplement typically loses all its characteristic odor.
+Whether in capsule form or as a powder, the dietary supplement normally loses all of its characteristic odor

 5. Price

-Looking at the prices offered by different brands, I must make an observation: marine collagen is generally more expensive.
+Looking at the prices charged by different brands, I have to conclude: marine collagen is generally more expensive.

 The reasons?
-Extraction processes for marine collagen are considered more complex, and its bioavailability is reputed to be better.
+Marine collagen extraction processes are considered to be more complex, and bioavailability is reputedly better.

 6. Benefits

-The difference in composition between these two collagens may influence their use, even though the benefits are relatively similar.
+The difference in composition between these two collagens can influence their use, even though the benefits are relatively similar.

-Studies have notably shown positive effects of marine collagen in improving the appearance of the skin, rich in type I collagen.
+Studies have notably shown positive effects of marine collagen for improving the appearance of the skin, which is rich in type I collagen.
 This is less the case for bovine collagen.